St Helens' Morgan Knowles will not play in Grand Final after losing appeal against suspension

 The charge being upheld is a blow for the reigning champions; outgoing coach Kristian Woolf had said in the post-match press conference that he did not expect any repercussions.

-Without Knowles on the pitch, St Helens will be returning to Old Trafford for the fourth year in a row on Saturday and their Grand Final contest against Leeds will be live on Sky Sports (6pm kick-off).
+The first match of Knowles' suspension will be this weekend's Old Trafford showpiece against the Rhinos.
+St Helens will be returning to Old Trafford for the fourth year in a row on Saturday and their Grand Final contest against Leeds will be live on Sky Sports (6pm kick-off).

+In launching the appeal, there was the risk of having the ban increased, which could have impacted his availability for England's World Cup campaign.

+However, the independent tribunal hearing decided to only impose the fine as well as upholding the original charge and penalty.